 Excessive drinking and binge drinking occur frequently, and both are considered to be at a crisis level in the United States.
-The number of fatalities and episodes of severe alcohol use disorders steadily increase although gone unnoticed due to the opioid crisis.
+The number of fatalities and episodes of severe alcohol use disorders steadily increase.

-Severe alcohol use has a detrimental effect on our public safety and there need to be systems in place to eradicate the behavior and innocent lives which are impacted by the hazards of binge and excessive drinking.
-The devastation caused in the wake of a night of drinking or a weekend of binging can include financial loss, legal costs, physical, and mental injury, and often fatalities due to the inability to make proper judgment and control actions.
+Severe alcohol use has a detrimental effect on public safety.
+Systems need to be put in place to eradicate the behavior.
+The impact on innocent lives by the hazards of binge and excessive drinking is severe.
+The devastation caused in the wake of a night of extreme binge drinking includes financial loss, legal costs, physical, and mental injury, and other fatalities, due to the inability to make proper judgment and control actions.

 Understanding the crisis of excessive drinking and binge drinking

 The Center for Disease Control (CDC) has maintained a goal of raising public awareness regarding the risks and negative impact of heavy, and binge, drinking.
-In 2014, the CDC research statistics found that almost 25% of adults over the age of 18 reported being binge drinkers.
-Almost 7% percent reported being heavy drinkers.
+In 2014, the CDC research statistics found that almost 25% of adults over the age of 18 reported binge drinking.
+Almost 7% percent reported heavy drinking episodes.

 What is excessive drinking?

-The CDC considers more than 15 drinks per week, heavy drinking for a man and for female drinkers, the number of drinks per week is 8.
+The CDC considers more than 15 drinks per week, heavy drinking for men and 8 drinks per week for women.
 If you drink close to this amount or more, it is evident that a severe drinking problem exists.

 Binge drinking is when you exceed this number of drinks on one occasion.
-The CDC has determined that consuming 5 or more for males and 4 or more drinks for females, in one sitting, to be a binge drinking episode.
+The CDC has determined that consuming 5 or more for males and 4 or more drinks for females, in one sitting, to be a binge-drinking episode.
 The number of times you do this per year does not change this determination.
-Therefore, if you do this once a week, once a month or several times a year, or just on a special occasion, you will still be considered to be a binge drinker.
-When you cannot control the amount of alcohol, you drink in a single session you are deemed to be a binge drinker.
+Therefore, if you do this once a week, once a month, or several times a year on special occasions, you will still be considered to be a binge drinker.
+When you cannot control the amount of alcohol, you drink in a single session.
+You are deemed to be a binge drinker.

-When you have consumed more alcohol above the legal, or safe, limit you are at risk of accident or injury is possible because of your acting in a way that is not safe to yourself and others around you.
+When you have consumed more alcohol above the legal, or safe, limit you are at risk of accident or injury is possible because your behavior is not safe to yourself and others around you.
 Too many times, such actions result in devastating damages.